NativeScript/docs-v8/advanced-concepts.md

   webpack.chainWebpack(config => {
     if (webpack.Utils.platform.getPlatformName() === 'android') {
-      // make sure the path to the applicatioon.android.(js|ts)
+      // make sure the path to the application.android.(js|ts)
       // is relative to the webpack.config.js
       // you may need to use `./app/application.android if
       // your app source is located inside the ./app folder.